NBISweden/homepage_rshiny.nbis.se/README.md

-Note that every time when you run `docker-compose down` and `docker-compose up`, the microservice `letsencrypt-nginx-proxy-companion` will try to obtain a new token from letsencrypt.
+Note that every time when you run `docker-compose down` and `docker-compose up`, the microservice `letsencrypt-nginx-proxy-companion` will try to obtain a new token from LetsEncrypt.
 To ensure the certificate retrieval will not exceeds the [rate limits](https://letsencrypt.org/docs/rate-limits/) set by LetsEncrypt.
 It is recommended to restart shiny services by the following command if there are any updates